ElonCoin? Musk Says He Could Launch His Own Crypto But 'Only If Necessary'

 Price Action: DOGE traded 10.06% higher at $0.058 at press time.
 Bitcoin (BTC) traded 4.64% higher at $48,848.54.
 Tesla shares closed 0.55% higher at $816.12 on Friday and gained nearly 0.2% in the after-hours session.

-Benzinga’s Take: Musk has called upon DOGE coins to void their wallets, and it seems if they do not comply with his request, the scenario for the Tesla executive to launch his own coin could arrive.
+Benzinga’s Take: Musk has called upon DOGE Whales to void their wallets, and it seems if they do not comply with his request, the scenario for the Tesla executive to launch his own coin could arrive.
 Given Musk’s background and how he started his entrepreneurship journey by co-founding X.com, it would not an unusual move.

 Musk has the necessary payments background to put his money where his mouth is.
 He possesses the social and financial clout to make an ElonCoin into reality, and given his interest in cryptocurrencies of late, that might just happen.